-Figure 5 shows the correlations between US GDP and real imports, exports and net exports at various leads and lags.
+Our benchmark model can also match trade dynamics fairly well.
+Figure 4 shows the correlations between GDP and real imports, exports and net exports at various leads/lags for the US data and the data simulated from our benchmark model.
 As noted by Ghironi and Melitz (2007), the correlation between GDP and imports exhibits a tent-shaped pattern, while the correlations of exports and net exports with GDP are S-shaped.
 Our model captures these qualitative patterns well.
 Note in particular that the model captures the fact that, while current imports are positively correlated with GDP, imports are negatively correlated with lagged GDP at longer horizons.
 However, our model's correlation of both imports and exports with lagged GDP declines quickly - too quickly - as the horizon increases.
 It appears especially that exports increase with a lagged response to a positive shock to GDP.
 It might be possible to capture this dynamic behavior by incorporating a lag between orders of durable goods and delivery.